project-zot/project-zot.github.io/docs/user-guides/user-guide-datapath.md

 | OCI artifacts | [oras](#using-oras)                    |
 | Helm charts   | [helm](#using-helm)                    |

+> :pencil2: zot is compatible with kubernetes/cri-o using `docker://` transport, which is the default.

-> **Note:**
+> :pencil2:
-> In the following examples, the zot registry is located at localhost, using port number 5000.
+> In the following examples, the zot registry is located at `localhost`, using port number 5000.

 <a name="using-skopeo"></a>